developer-ics/s500_DataAcq_PostProcessing/PostProcessingScripts_Alpha/README.md

 -   profile_int_matrix - the matrix of intensity values whose size is defined by the number of timestamps by the number of range bins.
 -   bed_detect_range - the depth value for each ping determined by a threshold detector in the MATLAB script.
 This detector could be modified to account for the presence of bubbles or other scatterers.

 An example of the profile output is shown in Figure 3 below.
-This data is not normally used for any of the subsequent steps, as the detected depth output is usually sufficient.
-Manual editing of the detected depth guided by the full intensity profile is under development (3/2/2024).
+Computational detection of the bed is available in this Alpha release.
+See step 3.
+Manual editing of the detected depth guided by the full intensity profile is under development (9/15/2024).

 ![](media/e99634f1ec35fe88e38fb188cae6ce19.jpg)

 Figure 3– Typical Full Intensity Profile Plot (ID=1308)

+### s3_Intensity_profile_bed_detection (Step 3)

+The script s3_Intensity_profile_bed_detection calculates the bed location from the intensity profiles generated in step 2.
+This requires echo_profile set to 1.
+There are several important parameters in this script that are not yet exposed in the InputParam.txt file but will be soon.
+Some of these are

+blank_r=.4;

+max_r=1.8;

+int_prct_thresh_val=93;

+clean_filt_length=13;

-### Setting Start & End Times (Step 3)
+### Setting Start & End Times (Step 4)

-The script s3_Set_start_end_time_sync sets the start and end times for processing based on when drops below some height and rises above a height defined by GPS_thresh,elevation.
+The script s4_Set_start_end_time_sync sets the start and end times for processing based on when the GPS height drops below some height and rises above a height defined by GPS_thresh,elevation.
 This defines the threshold for determining start and end time (m).
-A value of 1 or 2 is typical of coastal surveys as the vehicle drops below 1 m (MSL) before launch
+A value of 1 or 2 is typical of coastal surveys as the vehicle drops below 1 m (MSL) before launch.

+Use_Realtime_Bed_Detection, Uses s500 built in realtime bed detection. set to 0 to use Intensity_profile_bed_detection results from step 3,0

 A second check is performed based on running a standard filter on the detected bed return with a threshold defined by SONAR_thres.
 This is the Sonar bed detection threshold for determining start and end time (in m) – typically set to 2

 The shorter of these two time spans is used for subsequent processing steps.
 If required, additional delay can be specified by the variable sonar_start_time_adjust and sonar_end_time_adjust.
 This script also writes the GPS time stamps to the sonar data by using the datalogger time stamps that are acquired with the GNSS and sonar data, eliminating the effects of realtime clock synchronization errors on the datalogger.

-Exclusion periods can be assigned for periods when data was knoen to be bad.
+Exclusion periods can be assigned for periods when data was known to be bad.
 Eg USV was taken out of the water.There can be as many exclusion periods as desired:

 exclusion_start_time_1,year/month/day hh:mm:ss, 2024/02/09 16:16:20